Six possible destinations for Odsonne Edouard this summer

 Finances dictate that Milan will not be able to go out and spend on a player like Romelu Lukaku — as their rivals Inter did — but clever recruitment would send therm in the direction of the Celtic striker.
 He is capable of playing up front alone or in a pair; versatility will be very important to Stefano Pioli next season.

-Harry Kane will look to leave Spurs in the summer if they fail to qualify for the Champions League, according to reports.
+Harry Kane will look to leave Spurs in the summer if they fail to qualify for the Champions League.
 That looks quite likely now, and if he gets his own way, the North London club will be looking for a new striker.

 While this is very reliant on something of a domino effect, Edouard would be an excellent replacement.
 There is no way of arguing against a clear gulf in class between the pair, but Kane has arguably outgrown Spurs anyway.
 Edouard is strong, quick and a good finisher, the sort of rounded striker Jose Mourinho tends to build his teams around.
 If he is still in charge come the summer, he should definitely consider a move for Edouard.